-When it comes to the biblical message on sin and the Christian life, it's pretty simple -all are broken, all are welcome, and all are called to repentance.
+When it comes to the biblical message on sin and the Christian life, it's pretty simple-all are broken, all are welcome, and all are called to repentance.
 First, we are all sinful and no one is exempt from this.
 But second, the Gospel is good news for everyone!
 Grace is available to all.
 And finally, all of us as Christ-followers are called to conform our way of life to God's design for human flourishing.
 No one is excluded from this either.

 With this in mind, we are better positioned to engage the claim that "gay people can't change."
 The first thing to point out is that Paul and the Bible teach that change had happened in Corinth.
 Moreover there are plenty of people who have struggled with and overcome same-sex attraction.
-And as long as at least one has "changed" then change is at least possible for those who struggle with same-sex attraction.
+21 And as long as at least one has "changed" then change is at least possible for those who struggle with same-sex attraction.
 Shlemon's comments are helpful here:

-a measure of change?
+Does everyone who tries to change succeed?
+No. In fact, most people fail.
+Is it an easy process for those who achieve a measure of change?
 Absolutely not.
 Does change always entail complete transformation?
 Rarely.
 Do some people return to homosexuality?
 Of course.
 But is it possible for some to experience substantial and enduring change?
 Yes.
 That's good news, given that there are many people with unwanted SSA [same sex attraction].
-They have hope.
+They have hope.22